UI-Research/mobility-from-poverty/README.md

     -   Does the researcher subset the data at all?
 Is it done permanently or temporarily?
     -   How are missing values coded?
     -   Look at merges/joins and appends - do the data appear to be matched appropriately?
 Are there identical non-ID variables in both datasets?
 How are non-matching data handled or dropped?
+    - I sthe correct geographic crosswalk used?
-    -   Are weights used consistently?
+    -   Are weights used consistently and correctly?
 3. Code Architecture/Readability.
     -   Is the code DRY (don't repeat yourself)?
 If code is repeated more than once, recommend that the writer turn the repeated code into a function or macro.
     -   Is there a place where a variable is rebuilt or changed later on?